Last modified: Aug 14, 2024

 By pressing the brake pedal, you can regenerate energy on EVs with blended brakes.

-Regen using a blended brake system in EVs, uses sensors and algorithms to determine the optimal balance between regenerative braking and friction braking, depending on factors such as driver input, battery state of charge, road conditions, traffic situation, and vehicle speed.
+Regen using a blended brake system in EVs uses sensors and algorithms to determine the optimal balance between regenerative braking and friction braking, depending on factors such as driver input, battery state of charge, road conditions, traffic situation, and vehicle speed.

 The system can also work with driver assistance systems such as adaptive cruise control or collision avoidance to enhance safety and convenience.

-Adaptive regen
+Adaptive Regen

 Adaptive regen is a feature of some electric vehicles that allows them to adjust the level of regenerative braking according to the driving situation.